 The following fines pertain to Blackstone Library items only.
 Please note that overdue items belonging to another LION library will follow that particular library’s lending and fine policies.

-All overdue Blackstone Library materials (except museum passes): 25 cents / day per item.
+All overdue Blackstone Library materials (except museum passes and Hotspots): 25 cents / day per item.

 Overdue fine for Museum Passes, Hotspots, Rokus, Sewing Machines and the Telescope: $2.00 / day per item.

 Library privileges are suspended if you owe $25.00 or more in fines or if any items are in “billed” or “lost” status.

 - Museum Passes – 1 day